kdog1425/question-game/README.md

 ---

 - The web page (non admin) will simply retrieve documents (questions) from the db, and present these to the user, along with 'yes' and 'no' buttons.
 It will function as a SPA.
 Once a question is answered, a QuestionAnswered action is fired with the corresponding payload ('yes' or 'no').
+The front end should eventually diplay one question at a time (so next step can be some kind of paging scheme using front end routing).

 - The buttons will update the statistics according to the reply (as I understand it, after the game is served to the front facing UI, and does not communicate with the back end, so this is all done on the front end).